qlik-oss/core-website/docs/documentation/services/qix-engine.md

 !!!
 Note
-    The QIX Engine uses the [log levels](../contract.md#logging-levels) defined in the _Qlik Core Service Contract_, but each log level is also mapped to a numeric value used to set the verbosity level of QIX Engine logging.
+    The QIX Engine uses the [log levels](../contract.md#logging-levels) defined in the _Qlik Core Service Contract_, but each log level is also mapped to a numeric value used to set the logging verbosity level of the QIX Engine.

 | Log level | Value |
 | --------- | ----- |